Health Care Help Center

 - I can’t afford my medication.
 What do I do?
 How can I find a coupon to help decrease the cost of my medication?

-Remember, the HCHC is open Monday through Friday, 8am-4:30pm, or by appointment (appointments are suggested).
+Remember, the HCHC is open Monday through Friday, 8am-4:30pm, by appointment only.
 Please call (207) 351-2345 for more information or assistance.
 We look forward to speaking with you.